upsight/doctor/README.rst

 ======
 |docs| |build| |pypi|

-This module allows you to use JSON schemas to validate data in Flask Python APIs and auto generate documentation.
+This module uses python types to validate request and response data in Flask Python APIs.
+It also supports generic schema validation for plain dictionaries.
 An example of the generated API documentation can be `found in the docs <http://doctor.readthedocs.io/en/latest/flask.html#example-api-documentation>`_.
-It also provides helpers for parsing and validating requests and responses in Flask apps, and supports generic schema validation for plain dictionaries.

 Install
 -------